lluppesms/copilot-usage-advanced-dashboard/README.md

 # Introduction

-[Copilot Usage Advanced Dashboard](https://github.com/satomic/copilot-usage-advanced-dashboard) is a single data panel display that almost fully utilizes data from Copilot APIs, The APIs used are:
+[Copilot Usage Advanced Dashboard][repo-home] is a single data panel display that almost fully utilizes data from Copilot APIs, The APIs used are:

 - [List teams of an organization](https://docs.github.com/en/enterprise-cloud@latest/rest/teams/teams?apiVersion=2022-11-28#list-teams)
 - [Get a summary of Copilot metrics for a team](https://docs.github.com/en/enterprise-cloud@latest/rest/copilot/copilot-metrics?apiVersion=2022-11-28#get-copilot-metrics-for-a-team)